K-theoretic Chern class formulas for vexillary degeneracy loci: Euler classes and quadric bundles

 In this appendix we develop a $K$-theoretic extension of some results of Edidin and Graham about characteristic classes for quadratic forms \cite{eg}.
 Specifically, we construct an {\em Euler class} for an even rank vector bundle $V$ with a nondegenerate quadratic form $q$, in the case $(V,q)$ is locally trivial in the Zariski topology.
-We also prove several formulas illustrating the properties of Euler classes, and which are useful for degeneracy loci.

 The key insight is that while the Chow Euler classes of \cite{eg} are defined up to sign, Euler classes in $CK^*$ are defined up to {\em unit} in $CK^0$.
 Since classes in $CK^{>0}$ are nilpotent, the units in $CK^0$ are $\pm 1 + \beta CK^1$.
 (The units in $A^0$ are just $\pm 1$, so this is a direct generalization from \cite{eg}.)
 On the other hand, we will see that it is necessary to invert $2$ to construct Euler classes in general---even when the pair $(V,q)$ is locally trivial in the Zariski topology.